 Crush-It bat (Tucker)

 Think baseball bat meets tennis racket (with the high-tension strings running parallel to the bat), and you’ve got a rough idea of what this great new toy looks like.
 Twist the adjustable power knob and you can smack the ball incredible distances.
 Dial it back, and you’re ready to play in smaller venues.
 That clever adjustable feature and the bat’s lightweight levels the playing field (so to speak) and allows players of all ages and skill levels to play together.
 The Crush-It bats are similar to large barrel bats as they have both been designed for children/young people to make it easier for them to hit the ball.
 Let’s be honest, batting is something we all struggle with when we’re starting out in baseball!
+So this is good practice for when your child is ready to move up to using baseball bats for real.
 Just be sure to keep your camera ready to record the look of pride and joy on your little one’s face as she smashes the ball over the outfielders’ head.
 Comes with a special foam ball that’s dense enough for long-distance homers but soft enough to catch without a glove.
 For ages 5 and up.
 Available at your favorite toy retailer for about $10. http://www.tuckertoys.com